-No. Cluster generation is performed on the MiSeq instrument as part of the run.
+No. Cluster generation is performed on the MiSeq System as part of the run.
 No other instruments are required for sequencing on the MiSeq.

 The post-run wash takes approximately 30 minutes.

-The MiSeq runs on Windows 7 Embedded Standard.
+The MiSeq System runs on Windows 7 Embedded Standard.

-You can set up your sample sheet to use the GenerateFASTQ workflow, which generates FASTQ files and does not proceed to further analysis.
-FASTQ files can be exported for analysis by a third-party software.
+Set up your sample sheet to use the GenerateFASTQ workflow, which generates FASTQ files without proceeding to further analysis.
+FASTQ files can be exported for analysis with third-party software.